Super Mario RPG and the Mystery of the Fifth Card Suit

 Also Geno is very much the wild card of the group, given how he’s a space alien who wields the power of the stars and is operating on a different level than the rest of the group is.

 I wouldn’t say there’s an obvious read of the Adventure Island dinos as a straight or any kind of poker reference at all, because none of them map onto specific cards the way the Super Mario RPG characters do.
 In this case, the fifth dinosaur might have been assigned a star because it’s a common enough card symbol because of its association with the joker card.
-It’s not a fifth suit, exactly, but instead more of an instance of “well, we have this left over,” and it makes more sense than, say, any other symbol in this context.
+It’s not a fifth suit, exactly, but instead more of an instance of “well, we have this left over,” and it makes more sense than, say, moons or horseshoes or any other symbol lacking a connection to playing cards.

 This is the kind of research rabbit hole I love.
 Did all that investigation into the history of suits end up answering the question at hand?
 No, but it did help me understand how this style of card game exists as a cultural meme that spread throughout the world back in the day, mutating its visual language each time in a way that made sense for the people who were picking the cards up.
 I couldn’t stop myself from sharing it, and I feel like that whole discussion fell in line with the kind of writing I do here about the cultural evolution of video game elements.
 This was just the analog version of that.